 The Holy Spirit arrives as promised.
 With the sound of wind and the appearance of flaming tongues, the disciples are filled by the Spirit and speak languages they did not know beforehand.

 Jewish pilgrims and immigrants from all over the Roman Empire have come to Jerusalem to celebrate Pentecost.
 They hear the disciples speaking about God’s deeds in the native languages of the foreign places where they were from.
-Some believe the disciples are drunk, others want to understand what is happening.

 Peter begins a sermon to explain to the Jewish pilgrims why they are speaking in foreign languages.
 The Spirit of God has been poured out on His people, as predicted by the prophet Joel.